 The Rhode Island Red breed was developed in Massachusetts in the middle of the 1800s.
 Their ancestral heritage has been linked to the Red Malay and Leghorn chicken types, giving them their distinctive color.

-Choose this breed if you want a cold hardy heritage breed that lays well and has a good body size for a dual purpose bird with mahogany red feathers!
+Choose this breed if you want a hardy heritage breed that lays well and has a good body size for a dual purpose bird with mahogany red feathers!

 Please Note: Rhode Island Reds occasionally go broody and want to sit on a nest of eggs to hatch them.
-Rhode Island Reds are considered a Heritage Breed.

 Discover more about Heritage Breeds and their importance.

 Sexlinks come in a variety of feather colors.
-The ISA Browns, also known as Lohmann Browns are an all-time favorite.
-But, these chickens have been bred for a golden color, black and even white.
-Sexlinks of all colors are not Heritage Breeds.
-They typically do not go broody.
+The ISA Browns, also known as Lohmann Browns , are an all-time favorite.
+They are very similar to the hen pictured above.

 Various Names and Colors of Sexlinks: